mongodb-developer/rocket-analytics/README.md

 ### Real-time analytics
 2. How MongoDB can be used to perform real-time analytics on the data during launch.
     * [Compass](https://www.mongodb.com/products/compass) to review a number of aggregation queries on the launch data and notes collections.
     * [Charts](https://www.mongodb.com/products/charts) dashboard to display visualizations using various charts

 ### Search analytics
 3. This section focuses on two areas:
     * [Atlas Search](https://www.mongodb.com/atlas/search) for analytics using facet counts associated with search queries.
-	* How various features of the Atlas DDP can be used in combination, via a  react web app that supports Atlas search with faceted navigation in combination with embedded Charts.
+	* How various features of the Atlas DDP can be used in combination, via a  react web app (using [MongoDB Drivers](https://www.mongodb.com/docs/drivers/) and 3rd party components like [Reactive Search](https://github.com/appbaseio/reactivesearch)) that supports Atlas search with faceted navigation in combination with embedded Charts.
 Entering a search phrase, selecting facets, and clicking on search results (notes) updates the time range for the charts shown in the previous step to the time context of the selected note.

 ### Post-launch analytics
 4. Using a variety of MongoDB and non-MongoDB data sources to analyze data post launch and using [Atlas Data Federation](https://www.mongodb.com/atlas/data-federation) and [Atlas SQL](https://www.mongodb.com/atlas/sql).
 Data is pulled from two data sources: Atlas cluster and AWS S3.
 Atlas Data Federation is used to create a federated endpoint that allows for the combined analysis of the current launch along with the weather data stored in S3.
-During the demo, this data is analyzed with popular tools such as Compass (for MQL), DBeaver and Tableau (for SQL).
+During the demo, this data is analyzed with popular tools such as Compass (for MQL), or [DBeaver](https://dbeaver.io) and [Tableau](https://www.tableau.com) (for SQL).

 # DEMO SETUP